Reactive dogs

 That is why I work the way I do now.
 I take the time to listen, look at the whole picture, and explain things clearly, so you do not leave with a handful of instructions and more confusion than when you started.

-I have spent the last five years building practical behaviour-focused experience, learning on the job alongside an experienced behaviourist as well as through formal study.
+I have spent the last six years building practical behaviour-focused experience, learning on the job alongside an experienced behaviourist as well as through formal study.
 That real-life experience matters a great deal to me, because behaviour rarely turns up in neat textbook situations.
 It turns up in family homes, on real walks, and in the moments owners are actually finding hard.

 I am working towards an Advanced Diploma in Applied Animal Behaviour (Canine) Level 5.
 Before this, I trained riders and worked closely with horses, which gave me a strong grounding in timing, body language, observation, and reading animals in real environments.
 I am also a puppy trainer, professional dog walker, fully DBS checked, and trained in canine first aid.